 Imagine what ripe material you're creating for your content by using your own product.
 Take pictures of your employees using it, film videos.
 Spread the resulting stories on all your social media channels.
 Show your prospects that your company employees love and use what you produce.
 What could be a better incentive for people to try it out, other than seeing that you're using it and loving it?

 Your to-do list:

-- Record the experience of your focus groups and share it online.
+Record the experience of your focus groups and share them online.